Grand Prairie Wrongful Death Lawyer

 The Difference Between a Wrongful Death Claim and a Survival Action

-Vehicle crashes, industrial accidents, defective products, and various other incidents could be the basis for a wrongful death lawsuit.
+Vehicle crashes, accidents on someone else’s property, defective products, animal attacks, and various other incidents could be the basis for a wrongful death lawsuit.
 In general, if an individual passed away due directly to another person or entity’s actions, surviving family members may have grounds for a wrongful death claim.

 Wrongful death cases are meant to compensate the immediate family of the deceased for their death-related expenses.
-With a committed Grand Prairie wrongful death attorney’s help, if they choose to retain one, the deceased’s spouse or partner, children, parents, or siblings may be eligible to file such a case in the state of Texas.
+With a committed Grand Prairie fatal accident attorney’s help, if they choose to retain one, the deceased’s spouse or partner, children, parents, or siblings may be eligible to file such a case in the State of Texas.

 On the other hand, a survival action is related to a wrongful death claim and may be filed simultaneously.
 However, such an action is not meant to compensate the family of the deceased.